Banco di Sconto e Sete

 The Banco di Sconto e Sete (lit.
 'Discount and Silks Bank') was an Italian credit institution based in Turin, created in 1863 by merger of two previous banks, the Cassa di Sconto di Torino (lit.
 'Turin Discount Bank', est. 1853) and Banco Sete (lit.
 'Bank of Silks', est. 1857).
-It failed in the severe Italian banking crisis of the early 1890s, was placed into liquidation in 1892, with its remaining assets and liabilities eventually absorbed into the Società Bancaria Italiana in 1904.
+It failed during the Italian banking crisis of the early 1890s and was placed into liquidation in 1892.
+Its remaining assets and liabilities were eventually absorbed into the Società Bancaria Italiana in 1904.